-Figure 3 shows the SWR values measured in every microenvironment and season.
-SWR data did not accomplish the normality and homoscedasticity criteria required for ANOVA analysis; hence U Mann-Whitney test was performed to compare pairs of means taking into account independently aspect, season and cover.
-Factors "aspect" and "season" had significant effect on SWR (p < 0.001), whereas "cover" did not (p > 0.05).
-Repellency was higher in the north-facing hillslope and, in general, its values were higher during the transition season, decreasing significantly once the wet season started.
-This reduction of SWR was not observed in the case of inter-shrub areas of the south-facing hillslopes, given that soils were already wettable during the transition season.
+191 192 Figure 3 shows the SWR values measured in every microenvironment and season.
+SWR data did not accomplish the normality and homoscedasticity criteria required for ANOVA analysis; hence U Mann-Whitney and Kruskal-Wallis tests were performed to compare means taking into account independently aspect, season and cover.
+Factors "aspect" and "season" had significant effect on SWR (p<0.001), whereas "cover" did not (p>0.05).
+Repellency was higher in the north-facing hillslope and, in general, its values started to increase in the dry season and were higher during the transition season, decreasing significantly once the wet season started.
+This reduction of SWR was not observed in the case of intershrub areas of the south-facing hillslopes, given that soils were already wettable during the transition